Deduplicate Across Salesforce Leads and Contacts

 Click the Next button to go to the Notify screen to select recipients for the email report.
 You can also add additional context to the email message.

-On the When tab, click the Run Now tab, and select which records to apply the change to (in most cases this will be All), then click the Run Now button.
+On the When tab, click the Run Now tab, and select which records to apply the change to (if you have many records, you might want to do only a few to test), then click the Run Now button.

 Select Run Now

 Insycle will generate a preview CSV and send it to your email.
-Open the CSV file from your email in a spreadsheet application.
+Open the CSV file from your email in a spreadsheet application and review the data.

 Preview merge results in CSV